 There is no magic in this exercise, indeed it couldn’t be simpler, really.
 It allows me the freedom, like the Chicowicz, to sound as good as possible, in an easy way.
 My strength comes from this efficient, relaxed way of playing.
 Don’t waste years trying to improve playing the equivalent of ‘weightlifting’ and ‘stretching out’ for trumpet players.
 It doesn’t work.
 I should know.
 By the way, on a rehearsal and performance day, I will maybe just do, say, four run throughs of the Arban study.
 I don’t want to leave my ‘chops’ in the practice room!

 Someone recently told me that Adolph Herseth does something fairly similar.
 He knew a thing or two about sounding great.
 Here’s some late footage of ‘Bud.’
 Bear in mind that here in 1997, live in Cologne, he had been Principal Trumpet of the Chicago Symphony Orhestra longer than our UK National Health Service had been in existence… He eventually retired in 2004 at the age of 83!

 I don’t see the need for further unmusical technical practice.
 I will play a study, or a movement of a piece, or just practice bits and pieces of stuff I am ‘perfecting’ for work.
 Then I go to work and enjoy making music.
 The music IS the technique!

 That’s it!
 It really is…

-Brendan’s latest solo project – world premiere of a brand new major work for solo trumpet, flute and double bass by international award winning composer Ailis Ni Riain.
+Brendan’s latest solo project – world premiere of a brand new major work for solo trumpet and double bass by international award winning composer Ailis Ni Riain.

 We are then going ‘on the road’ and taking the new work on a tour of Northern UK cities.
 Come along…

-Delia Derbyshire Day is an international convention to celebrate this pioneer of electronic music, who not only composed the Dr Who Theme but also headed the BBC Radiophonic Workshop.
+Delia Derbyshire Day is an international convention to celebrate this pioneer of electronic music, who not only composed the Dr Who Theme but also provided so much impetus to the BBC Radiophonic Workshop.